A Step-By-Step Guide To The Divorce Process in Texas

 - File in the county that you and/or your spouse have lived in for a minimum of 90 days

-Provide Your Spouse With Official Notice
+4. Provide Your Spouse With Official Notice

-- Hire a process server
+- A process server can be hired

-If your spouse is amenable, signing the waiver is the easiest and lowest friction approach.
+If your spouse is amenable, signing the waiver is often the easiest and lowest friction approach.
 If they are resistant, you will need to pursue one of the other methods.

 Here is a simple breakdown of what is required: